CowsauceDev/Circles-of-Sorcery/README.md

 No person may redistribute, edit, duplicate, or sell any portion of this project without explicit permission.
 Contact the mod author, @cowsauce#6969 on Discord or @sauceofcow on Twitter to request permission to port or recreate this mod, create an addon for this mod, or host this mod or any of its content anywhere online    Permission is not required to feature this mod with full credit to cowsauce and all other contributors in any video or article anywhere on the internet, to download this mod and use it in your game, to suggest new content, report issues with, and contribute to this mod, or to include this mod in any modpacks.

 ## Credits
-Mod Author: cowsauce
+Mod Author: Jester
-Artwork and Textures: cowsauce
+Artwork and Textures: Jester
 Assorted ideas and contributions: Kilo and vulturethera

 Socials: